Jim Young (dual player): Inter-county

 Young first came to prominence on the inter-county scene as a member of the Cork minor hurling team in 1932.
-He spent two years in that grade, however, Cork failed in their championship hopes.
+He spent two years in that grade; however, Cork failed in their championship hopes.

 In 1938 Young made his senior championship debut for Cork.
 Although that year's campaign ended in defeat Cork were about to make a breakthrough the following year after a decade in the doldrums.
-A narrow 4–3 to 3–4 defeat of Limerick gave Cork the title and gave Young his first Munster medal.
-The subsequent All-Ireland final pitted Cork against Kilkenny.
-In one of the most iconic championship deciders of all-time, played on the day that World War II broke out, the climax of which was played in a ferocious thunder storm.
+A narrow 4–3 to 3–4 defeat of Limerick gave Cork the title and gave Young his first Munster SHC medal.
+The subsequent All-Ireland SHC final pitted Cork against Kilkenny.
+In one of the most iconic championship deciders of all-time, played on the day that the Second World War broke out, the climax of which was played in a ferocious thunder storm.
 While a draw looked likely as the hour drew to a close Paddy Phelan sent a seventy-yard free in towards the Cork goalmouth.
 The sliotar was gobbled up by the defence and cleared, but only as far as Jimmy Kelly who sent it straight over the bar for a one-point lead.
-Immediately after the puck-out the referee blew the whistle and Cork were defeated on a score line of 2–7 to 3–3.
+Immediately after the puck-out the referee blew the whistle and Cork were defeated by a scoreline of 2–7 to 3–3.

-Although defeated in the All-Ireland decider, Cork continued their breakthrough in 1940.
+Although defeated in the All-Ireland SHC decider, Cork continued their breakthrough in 1940.
 An 8–9 to 6–4 defeat of Tipperary in the decider gave Toung his first National Hurling League medal.
 He added a second winners' medal to his collection in 1941 following a defeat of Dublin.

-An outbreak of foot and mouth disease severely hampered the 1941 championship.
-As a result of this Cork were nominated to represent the province in the All-Ireland series.
-Young lined out in the final against Dublin, however, it turned into a one-sided affair thanks to contributing goals from Johnny Quirke and Ted O'Sullivan.
+A foot in mouth outbreak severely hampered the 1941 championship.
+As a result of this Cork were nominated to represent the province in the All-Ireland SHC.
+Young lined out in the final against Dublin; however, it turned into a one-sided affair thanks to contributing goals from Johnny Quirke and Ted O'Sullivan.
 At the full-time whistle Cork had won by 5–11 to 0–6.
-It was one of the most one-sided championship deciders of all-time, however, it did give Young an All-Ireland medal.
+It was one of the most one-sided championship deciders of all-time; however, it did give Young an All-Ireland SHC medal.

-Young added a Munster medal to his collection in 1942 as Tipp were downed by 4–15 to 4–1.
-The All-Ireland final was a replay of the previous year with Dublin providing the opposition once again.
+Young added a Munster SHC medal to his collection in 1942 as Tipp were downed by 4–15 to 4–1.
+The All-Ireland SHC final was a replay of the previous year with Dublin providing the opposition once again.
 The game was a close affair with just a point separating the sides at the three-quarter stage.
-In the end Cork won comfortably enough by 2–14 to 3–4 and Young collected a second All-Ireland medal.
+In the end Cork won comfortably enough by 2–14 to 3–4 and Young collected a second All-Ireland SHC medal.